temporal-sa/temporal-worker-cert-rotation/README.md

 However, the Temporal Cloud frontend closes this connection every 5 minutes.
 When the connection is closed, the Worker, using the Client, will establish a new connection.
 (Note: in self-hosted clusters you change the 5m default using the `frontend.keepAliveMaxConnectionAge` parameter.)

 In a typical Worker program, the certificate files are read once during the Worker initialization.
 The certificate data is then supplied to the Client in the connection options.
-When the Worker reconnects to Temporal Cloud (after 5 minutes), the static certificate data will again be used.
+When the Worker reconnects to Temporal Cloud (after 5 minutes), the same static certificate data will be used.
 We see this pattern in the code snippet within the Go SDK developer's guide under [How to connect to Temporal Cloud](https://docs.temporal.io/dev-guide/go/foundations#connect-to-temporal-cloud):
 ```go
 func main() {
     // Get the key and cert from your env or local machine